Giani-Wyss/Banana-Kart/README.md

 ## Download

-You can download the Game [here](https://docs.gitlab.com/ee/ci/environments/protected_environments.html)
+You can download the Game [here](https://gitlab.com/gianmarco-duarte/formula-manager/-/tree/main/Game)

+After downloading the folder, open it and double click on the car.exe file